When Evil Lurks: Plot

 After Pedro picks up Jaime and Sara, the assembled family leaves town.
-They meet up with Mirta, a former Cleaner and Jaime's acquaintance from the city, who invites them to stay overnight.
-Mirta warns Jaime about Jair, who exhibits signs of possession.
+They meet up with Mirtha, a former Cleaner and Jaime's acquaintance from the city, who invites them to stay overnight.
+Mirtha warns Jaime about Jair, who exhibits signs of possession.
 Jaime dismisses this as related to Jair's autism.
-Mirta explains that they must find and kill Uriel using the appropriate ritual to prevent the demon from being fully born.
+Mirtha explains that they must find and kill Uriel using the appropriate ritual to prevent the demon from being fully born.
 Sabrina eventually kidnaps Santino.
-Jaime chases after her while Mirta and Pedro take Mirta's truck to search for Uriel.
+Jaime chases after her while Mirtha and Pedro take Mirtha's truck to search for Uriel.
 Jaime reaches Sabrina only to find that she has killed Santino and is eating his brains.
 Furious, he runs Sabrina down and pins her to a tree.
 Sara stays behind to wait with Jair, who begins walking unassisted and speaking without impediment.

-Pedro and Mirta's search leads to a schoolhouse filled with possessed children who killed all the nearby adults and worked to conceal Uriel.
-Uriel is hidden under an auditorium's stage, and Pedro tries to unearth him as Mirta sets up the exorcising ritual.
+Pedro and Mirtha's search leads to a schoolhouse filled with possessed children who killed all the nearby adults and worked to conceal Uriel.
+Uriel is hidden under an auditorium's stage, and Pedro tries to unearth him as Mirtha sets up the exorcising ritual.
 Losing his patience and believing that a nearby fire axe might help dismember and move Uriel, Pedro runs to the office only to be locked in by the children.
-While he is occupied, the children kill Mirta and dismantle her equipment.
-Getting back to the auditorium too late to save Mirta, an angry Pedro beats Uriel to death.
+While he is occupied, the children kill Mirtha and dismantle her equipment.
+Getting back to the auditorium too late to save Mirtha, an angry Pedro beats Uriel to death.
 The demon is then born out of Uriel's corpse, appearing as a nude, blood-covered child.
 The demon taunts Pedro, marking him with streaks of blood and sparing his life as he leaves, followed by the children.

-Pedro and Jaime reunite at Mirta's house, collect Jair and return home.
+Pedro and Jaime reunite at Mirtha's house, collect Jair and return home.
 Inspecting the property, Jaime finds the possessed Eduardo, who admits to killing and eating the original Cleaner four days before.
 He did the same thing to his own mother and alludes that Sara suffered a similar fate.
 Inside, Pedro feeds Jair ice cream.
 However, Jair chokes, and proceeds to cough up Sara's hair and necklace.
 Pedro walks outside, collapses, and wails.